Introduction to ACME

 Welcome to the ACME user guide.
 ACME (ACoustic Measurement Environment) is a multi-purpose acoustic measurement and analysis tool.
 It provides tools for measuring, a signal generator, power spectra and sound level analysis.

 Additionally, ACME is the required software for performing μZ impedance tube (product page) measurements and analyses.
-More information on the measurement and analysis procedures for this system can be found at the µZ impedance (userguide).
+More information on the measurement and analysis procedures for this system can be found at the µZ impedance (user guide).

 For more detailed description, please continue reading this user guide.
+This ACME user manual covers ACME version v0.8.x.

 Reporting bugs